 I acknowledge that my drive, goals, and commitment will determine my results.

 Before meeting my mentor, I will complete the following (or create a plan to complete it.)

-- Finalize my resume (For help visit uwb.edu/careers/resumes.)
+- Update my resume (For help visit uwb.edu/careers/resumes.)

-- Update my LinkedIn profile (connect to peers, professors, and customize URL.)
+- Update my LinkedIn profile (connect to peers, professors, customize URL, etc)

 - Write a short elevator pitch about myself and my goals that I can email my mentor.

 When engaging my mentor I will: